 - special events and excursions

 Because participants are grouped by declared or intended major, Berkeley Connect allows students to discover mutual academic interests.
 The graduate fellows, who are themselves mentored by senior faculty, act as group leaders and individual mentors.
 The individual attention that they provide helps students make the most of their undergraduate experience.
 The mentors also facilitate the relationship between undergraduates and professors, showing students how to approach their professors and how to get the most out of each class they take.
-In addition, the program includes informal lectures by professors, visits to Berkeley resources (the Art Museum is a popular destination), panel discussions with Berkeley alums about career opportunities and graduate school, and social events in which professors, graduate students, and undergraduates can talk informally about intellectual issues.
+In addition, the program includes informal lectures by professors, visits to campus resources, panel discussions with Berkeley alums about career opportunities and graduate school, and social events in which professors, graduate students, and undergraduates can talk informally about intellectual issues.

 Drawing on the University's extraordinary strengths, Berkeley Connect offers more of what students already value: closer ties to their teachers and to each other.